ilkemerogul/HackerRank_Challenges/README.md

 # Hackerrank
-This repository includes solutions for Hackerrank challenges.
+This repository includes solutions for Hackerrank challenges and will be updated frequently.